felipefrg/vidly/README.md

 Vidly

-A project to beginners who want learn/teach more about ASP.NET MVC5
+A project for beginners who want learn/teach more about ASP.NET MVC5

 Inside this project you'll see